MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/audience-profile.md

 <br>
 <image>

 Understand where and how your target audience typically communicates.
-For example, if your audience are frontline workers and primarily get news from the SharePoint mobile app or using Viva Connections in the Microsoft Teams mobile app, you may decide to only post news in SharePoint and then promote news in Yammer and Teams.
+For example, if your audience is frontline workers and primarily get news from the SharePoint mobile app or using Viva Connections in the Microsoft Teams mobile app, you may decide to only post news in SharePoint and then promote news in Yammer and Teams.
 Or perhaps you have a remote workforce where online meetings are advantageous.
-Finally, learn about how to create M365 groups and use audience targeting to make sure the right content gets to the right people.
+Finally, learn about how to create Microsoft 365 groups and use audience targeting to make sure the right content gets to the right people.

 ## Start by scoping audience size
 Understanding the size of your audience will help you narrow down what Microsoft 365 applications will help you reach your goals.
 Once you’ve determined your audiences, you can use one - or a combination of methods - to share news, announcements, and more.